Finding a Mentor

 The First-Generation Mentor Program focuses on your professional and career development by pairing you with USC alumni who were also first-generation college students.

-Our application opens on August 17, 2020.
-You can access the registration questions and application through the First-Generation Website.
 Registration is linked to the Trojan Network so you will also need to create a Trojan Network account in order to complete the registration for the First-Generation Mentor Program.
 Be sure to log into the platform with your USC ID.
-The 2020-2021 deadline will be September 14, 2020.
+In the meantime, students can still connect year-round with Trojans through the the Trojan Network.
+The Trojan Network is USC’s online professional networking and mentor platform where students can connect with alumni and current students.
+You can gain valuable advice from fellow Trojans during brief chat sessions, informational interviews, mentorships, and real-world projects.

 What You Will Gain

 You will gain professional development and career direction while fostering a relationship with a person who can be a mentor and role model.
 You can discuss any concerns or challenges you face as a first-generation college student at USC while gaining support, direction, and connectivity from your mentor.
 It is especially important during these uncertain times to build community and learn from others to prepare you for your future.

 “I did not expect to have so many wonderful events.
 I loved hearing from mentors about their careers and what they did as students at USC.” – Junior, Environmental Studies

 “My mentor and I talked about everything.
 Not only career planning tips but also daily life.
 I really appreciate that we are able to connect and chat, especially under the pandemic where everything shifted online.” – Junior, Human Biology